 The SCTG operates as a coalition with individual and organizational members, Secretariat, Steering Committee, Member Working Groups, and a newly established Learning Lab and National Self-Care Networks.

-The SCTG is comporised of a diverse set of institutional and individual members working to advance the practice of self-care to improve health around the globe.
-Members include representatives of multilateral and bilateral organizations, private foundations, governments, civil society, intergovernmental-governmental and and non-nongovernmental organizations, advocacy groups, research and academic institutions, and the private sector.
+The SCTG is comprised of a diverse set of institutional and individual members working to advance the practice of self-care to improve health around the globe.
+Members include representatives of multilateral and bilateral organizations, private foundations, governments, civil society, intergovernmental and non-governmental organizations, advocacy groups, research and academic institutions, and the private sector.

 Learning and sharing

 Members can share their experiences and lessons learned with each other and hear from other self-care experts and stakeholders through a range of mechanisms, including:

 - The SCTG Learning Lab hosts webinars, meetings, and events for members on how to advance self-care practice and policy effectively.

 - Members can use a members-only online community to connect with others working in their region or their topics of focus.

 - The SCTG information portal will allow members to access research, guidance, frameworks, templates, and tools to advance self-care

 - Monthly SCTG e-newsletters provide the latest updates and information on self-care, including spotlights on SCTG members